syucream/chatsnavi/README.md

 # chatsnavi
-A navigator to GPT chat services
+A navigator Chrome extension to GPT chat services